What is a beneficiary? Who will get your super

 Letting your super fund know who you want to get your super could make a difficult time a whole lot easier for your loved ones.

-Your beneficiaries could include:
+Your beneficiary can include:

 • Your spouse (the person you're married to) or de facto partner